julianperrott/WowClassicGrindBot/README.md

 | Cost | For Adhoc actions the priority | 18 |
 | InCombat | Can it be cast in combat | false |

-### Pull
+### Pull Action

 This is the sequence of commands that are used when pulling a mob.

-### Combat
+### Combat Action

-The sequence of commands that are used when trying to kill a mob.
-The first on the list is used each time combat is actioned.
+The sequence of commands that are used when in combat and trying to kill a mob.
+The combat action does the first available command on the list.
+The action then runs again re-evaluating the list before choosing the first available command again, and so on until the mob is dead.

-### Adhoc
+### Adhoc Actions

 These commands are done when not in combat and are not on cooldown.

 ## Requirement

 A requirement is something that must be true for the command to run.
-Not all commands need a requirement, some just rely on a cooldown.
+Not all commands need a requirement, some just rely on a cooldown or a mana amount.
 A requirement can be put into a list if there is more than one.

 e.g.